markpmlim/BookOfShaders/Readme.md

 should not be removed.

 The built-in variable "gl_FragColor" is not supported in OpenGL Core Profile and must be replaced with a different user-defined variable.
 The "fragmentColor" is chosen for this set of playgrounds.
+In addition, an output variable must be declared in the fragment shader source:

+out vec4 fragmentColor;

 The Swift source code of the playground expects both the shader files to be in the "Resources" sub-folder of the playground package which incidentally is a special folder.